 Tens of thousands of Eritreans have arrived at Europe's shores in recent years seeking asylum.
-They make up a significant share of the unprecedented stream of migrants and refugees making their way to the European Union, undertaking dangerous journeys while challenging the bloc to find a collective response consistent with refugee law.
+They make up a significant share of the unprecedented stream of migrants and refugees making their way to the European Union, undertaking dangerous journeys while challenging the bloc to find a collective response consistent with the protection principles embodied in international law.

 Five thousand Eritreans leave the country each month, the UN commission found, making it one of the world's top producers of refugees.